 If you bought used an encrypted PC and the seller doesn't supply the password, your only legal recourse is a full reformat with total data loss.
 Same applies to inheritance if the key wasn't passed down — hence the importance of including the BitLocker key in your digital advance directives.

-Case 1 — Unplanned BIOS update.
-A user updates the UEFI firmware on their Dell XPS 15.
+Scenario 1 — Unplanned BIOS update.
+A user updates the UEFI firmware on a Dell XPS 15.
 On reboot, BitLocker switches to recovery mode because the TPM's PCR measurements (Platform Configuration Registers) changed — typically PCR 0, 2, 4, and 11.
-Solution: retrieve the key from the Microsoft account (present in 98% of cases for OEM PCs), enter the 48 digits, and Windows reseals new PCR measurements automatically at the next boot.
-Total time: 8 minutes.
+The fix: retrieve the key from the Microsoft account (where OEM devices signed in to a Microsoft account usually store it), enter the 48 digits, and Windows reseals new PCR measurements automatically at the next boot.
+This is usually a matter of minutes once the key is in hand.

-Case 2 — Lost Microsoft account.
-A user changed her email address 3 years ago and no longer remembers the original Microsoft account.
-Solution: go through Microsoft's account recovery form (account.live.com/acsr), supply screenshots of old Office 365 invoices, and wait 48 to 72 hours for manual validation.
-In 60% of cases, the account is recovered and the BitLocker key becomes accessible.
+Scenario 2 — Lost Microsoft account.
+A user changed her email address years ago and no longer remembers the original Microsoft account.
+The path forward is Microsoft's account recovery form (account.live.com/acsr): supply proof of ownership such as old Office 365 invoices and wait for manual validation, which can take a few days.
+If the account is recovered, the BitLocker key stored on it becomes accessible again.

-Case 3 — Drive pulled from a dead PC.
-The user pulls an M.2 SSD from a broken laptop to mount it via USB on another PC.
+Scenario 3 — Drive pulled from a dead PC.
+A user pulls an M.2 SSD from a broken laptop to mount it via USB on another PC.
 Windows asks for the BitLocker key because the original TPM is no longer available.
-The key alone is enough: no original hardware needed to decrypt.
+The key alone is enough: no original hardware is needed to decrypt.
 The procedure is identical to typing at the classic prompt, performed in the new PC's BitLocker management utility.

 12. Specific Windows error codes to know